-Circuits in this chapter will primarily use CMOS technology, as this form of IC design allows for a broad range of power supply voltage while maintaining generally low power consumption levels.
+In most of the DC Lab projects, we will primarily use complementary metal-oxide semiconductor (CMOS) technology, as this form of IC design allows for a broad range of power supply voltage while maintaining generally low power consumption levels.
 Though CMOS circuitry is susceptible to damage from static electricity (high voltages will puncture the insulating barriers in the MOSFET transistors), modern CMOS ICs are far more tolerant of electrostatic discharge than the CMOS ICs of the past, reducing the risk of chip failure by mishandling.

 These power rails are sets of holes in the breadboard that are electrically common along the entire length of the board.
-Connect one to the positive terminal of a battery, and the other to the negative terminal, and DC power will be available to any area of the breadboard via connection through short jumper wires:
+Connect one rail to the positive terminal of a battery and the other rail to the negative terminal.
+Then, DC power will be available to any area of the breadboard via connection through short jumper wires.

+Some breadboards will have a pair of power rails at the top and bottom to allow you to easily route both power and ground the full length of each side.
 With so many of these integrated circuits having “reset,” “enable,” and “disable” terminals needing to be maintained in a “high” or “low” state, not to mention the VDD (or VCC) and ground power terminals which require connection to the power supply, having both terminals of the power supply readily available for connection at any point along the board’s length is very useful.

 Most breadboards that I have seen have these power supply rail holes, but some do not.
 In some of the other electronics projects in this textbook volume, I’ve illustrated circuits using a breadboard lacking this feature to show how it isn’t absolutely necessary.
 However, digital circuits seem to require more connections to the power supply than other types of breadboard circuits, making this feature more than just a convenience.

 In Partnership with PEI-Genesis